yharish991/go-indepth-jotting/channels/README.md

 3. If no channel currently responds and there is no default statement, current `g` must currently hang on the corresponding wait queue for all channels.

-4. Only one response channel can wake up parked `g`.
+4. Only one response channel can wake up parked `g`. `isSelect bool`

 5. the order of select operations does not necessarily follow the order declared in the program